gammapy/gammapy/docs/user-guide/estimators.rst

 ================= =================================================
 Quantity          Definition
 ================= =================================================
-norm_errp         Positive error of the norm norm_errn         Negative error of the norm norm_ul           Upper limit of the norm norm_scan         Norm scan stat_scan         Fit statistics scan
+norm_errp         Positive error of the norm, given as difference to the best fit norm norm_errn         Negative error of the norm, given as difference to the best fit norm norm_ul           Upper limit of the norm, fiven as abolsute value norm_scan         Norm scan stat_scan         Fit statistics scan
 ================= =================================================